gvanberkel/gvanberkel.github.io/assets/assets/cv_content/developer_frameworks_detail.md

 [Flicker](https://pub.dev/packages/flutter_flicker) is a Flutter package that is designed to expose coding patterns that make enterprise app development easy.

 ### slickjs (2012)
-Slickjs is a Single Page App framework built to support of both legacy devices and modern web browsers with a single codebase.
+Slickjs is a Single Page App framework built to support both legacy devices and modern web browsers with a single codebase.

 ### Web Forms SPA (2008)
 Web Forms developer patterns and Single page app framework.